 -

-High return: minor exterior repairs, paint, lighting, deep clean, landscaping touch-ups, sealing driveway, service records ready.
+High return: minor exterior repairs, paint, lighting, deep clean, landscaping touch-ups, sealing the driveway, service records ready.

 -